Final Fantasy Crystal Chronicles: My Life as a King: Gameplay

 My Life as a King takes place after the events of Final Fantasy Crystal Chronicles, in a remote area of the peaceful world where the miasma that ravaged the land has now cleared.
 As kingdoms rebuild, the new king of a realm somewhere, having lost his father's old realm to the Dark Lord, now tries to revive his kingdom through a mysterious power called "Architek" that he received from the crystal.
 The king pays for research for new items for his warriors to purchase and sends them out to purge the land of evil.
 The player is free to give the kingdom the name of their choice, with "Padarak" being the suggested default.

 The game is a fantasy city-building simulator in which the player creates a kingdom from the ground up.
-Starting with a barren town consisting of a lone castle and a large power crystal, by using the crystal's power the player can magically place a variety of buildings to populate the settlement and draw in residents.
+Starting with a barren town consisting of a lone castle and a large power crystal, by using the crystal's power, the player can magically place a variety of buildings to populate the settlement and draw in residents.
 The game makes limited use of the Wiimote's motion-sensing abilities and can be played one-handed.
-Each "day" lasts approximately 10 minutes and players are given an increasing number of options and as to what to do that day as the game progresses.
+Each "day" lasts approximately 10 minutes and players are given an increasing number of options about what to do that day as the game progresses.
 At the end of each day, adventurers return and the player reviews what was accomplished that day.

 Players send other characters off to battle.

 To continue using the crystal to build up the settlement, the player must accumulate elementite which must be obtained from the dungeons and caves that surround the town.
 Instead of gathering the crystals first hand, the game prompts the player to recruit young citizens to do so by posting tasks on a town bulletin board.
 These "adventurers" are paid via taxes the player collects from the residents of the town, as well as from treasures found during their quest.
 The player can follow their progress by reading message boards placed around town, as well as by talking to their penguin assistant, Pavlov.

-The player must also tend to the needs of their residents by building amenities such as a bakery to increase their morale, which increases the citizens' productivity and helps the kingdom develop.
+The player must also tend to the needs of their residents by building amenities, such as a bakery to increase their morale, which increases the citizens' productivity and helps the kingdom develop.
 Other needs include weapons shops to better equip their adventurers.
 As the game advances and the number of quests increases for the player, their adventurers will be able to gain experience and new aspiring adventurers will also appear, asking to be recruited.
 Players are also rewarded for repeatedly talking to their citizens.
 My Life as a King also includes a New Game Plus feature, available upon completion of the storyline.
 It offers "hard" and "very hard" difficulty levels for subsequent playthroughs which retain the adventurers, with their statistics and equipment, from the previous playthrough.